tristanisham/zvm/README.md

 can lead to headaches when you need multiple versions of a language installed to compile your projects.

 ## Requirements
-1. libcurl
+1. libcurl - `sudo apt install libcurl-dev`

 ## Building
-1. `git clone git@github.com:tristanisham/zvm.git`
+1. `git clone --recursive -j8 git@github.com:tristanisham/zvm.git`
-2. `zig build -Drelease-safe`
+3. `zig build -Drelease-safe`
-3. Enjoy
+4. Enjoy

 ## Using
 Pre-alpha, you can install each zig version by name.